By Molly J. Anderson-Childers | Updated May 5, 2018

 Huge stones that can walk, dance, and sing?
 I was immediately intrigued, and vowed that I had to see them.
 At the next full moon, I traveled to an ancient site covered with these magical megaliths.
 In the blue and silver moonlight, I stood on the hillside, and waited for something extraordinary to happen.
 After two hours, nothing discernible had occurred.

-I was about to give up hope and get to work on a backup article idea about werewolves when I saw a sudden spark of blue fire in the center of a rough circle of standing stones.
+I was about to give up hope and get to work on an idea about werewolves when I saw a sudden spark of blue fire in the center of a rough circle of standing stones.
 Moving closer, I saw that tiny fiery beings were dancing around, singing in crackly little voices carried away too quickly on the rising wind.
 I could not understand their language of fire, but they sensed my presence and began to dance and hop towards me, closer, closer, until they were spinning and twirling all around me, and I began to dance and spin, too.

 Out of control, I somehow danced faster, and faster, and then faster than I had ever thought possible.
 I could feel everything dissolve; my hair and skin, bones and blood, until finally I was left with nothing but a pure, clean blue flame of spirit.
 Disembodied, I still felt my spirit dancing and singing under the moon so high and white.
 I followed the other spirits, and a question formed in my mind.